 Make it easy for people to reply back to your emails, or to schedule a phone call to talk more, or to flat out buy your product.
 Obviously, the right next step is going to be 100% reliant on your particular business model.
 This is a big part of what I help my clients with, so don’t worry if you’re feeling unsure.
 It gets easier with time.

-The cool thing about having your long-term nurture campaign tied in with your CRM is that you can then track how your prospects interact with your nurture emails over time, scoring them higher as they take desired actions.
+The cool thing about having your long-term nurture campaign tied in with your CRM is that you can track how your prospects interact with your nurture emails over time, scoring prospects higher as they take desired actions.
 Your CRM will then help you prioritize who is ready for you to personally follow up with, increasing your chances of a sale.